 - Personalise: provide a hyper-relevant experience for each user segment

-- Products: build new digital products onto the website, think interactive experiences
+- Products: Build new digital products onto the website, think of interactive experiences

 Once you have this down, remember that the website performance roadmap focuses on a particular aspect of the website redesign or web development at a specific time in its lifecycle.
-Use it to deal with identified challenges to continue learning and then rinse and repeat.
+Use it to deal with identified challenges, continue learning, and then rinse and repeat.
 Try working every quarter to manage your sprint cycles, and do not allow distractions to impede progress towards your goals.

 Building your high-impact website changes

-Now that you are clear on the planning process around the continuous improvement of your launchpad website, we can discuss your approach to building the high-impact changes onto the platform.
+Now that you are clear on the planning process around the continuous improvement of your Launchpad website, we can discuss your approach to building high-impact changes onto the platform.

-At this stage of the process, your team should be working in sprints with a cross-functional or tiger team to complete the high impact action items.
+At this process stage, your team should be working in sprints with a cross-functional or tiger team to complete the high-impact action items.

 There are two critical areas of focus;